Synobsys/synobsys.github.io/how-to/how-to-draft-a-rest-api.md

+---
-# How to draft reusable APIs for your businessobjects according to the Synobsys conventions
+title : How to draft reusable APIs for your businessobjects according to the Synobsys conventions
+---
+# {{page.title}}

 ## Sample Data